sdolard/node-logtofile/README.md

 ## License
-node-log-to-file is licensed under the MIT license.
+node-logtofile is licensed under the MIT license.